-Cycling Health Benefits – A ride a day keeps the doctor away!
-11 May 2019
+Cycling Health Benefits – A ride a day keeps the doctor away!12 May 2019 | Stuart Kightley

-In my 20’s I had a massive breakdown, and was given an incurable diagnosis with a scary name.
+In my 20s I had a massive breakdown and was given an incurable diagnosis with a scary name.
 I went on to make a decent recovery and have been without symptoms for most of the time in the last 12 or so years since I have taken my fitness seriously.
 Medication isn’t all you need in keeping the men in white coats at bay – a healthy lifestyle has been shown to significantly improve your mental health.
-In particular lets look at any cycling health benefits there are.
+In particular, let’s look at any cycling health benefits there are.

 In September 2014 the UK’s National Centre for Health and Care Excellence (NICE) published a report that shows cycling to work can really help your mental health.
-The report is based on a study by the University of East Anglia that looked at the health and wellbeing of 18000 commuters, and showed that those who cycle or walk to work every day do far better than those who drive or take public transport.
+The report is based on a study by the University of East Anglia that looked at the health and wellbeing of 18000 commuters and showed that those who cycle or walk to work every day do far better than those who drive or take public transport.

 The NICE press release states: